open-webui/docs/docs/getting-started/env-configuration.md

 - Type: `str` (enum: `elevenlabs`, `openai`)
 - Options:
-  - (empty) - Uses Web API engine for Text-to-Speech.
+  - Leave empty to use built-in WebAPI engine for Text-to-Speech.
   - `elevenlabs` - Uses ElevenLabs engine for Text-to-Speech
   - `openai` - Uses OpenAI engine for Text-to-Speech.
 - Description: Specifies the Text-to-Speech engine to use.